-This spicy chicken chili is a nice change of pace from your ordinary beef chili, and uses salsa verde instead of tomato sauce as one of the main ingredients.
+This spicy chicken chili is a nice change of pace from your ordinary beef chili and uses salsa verde instead of tomato sauce as one of the main ingredients.
+This is a great one-pot any day of the week dish, or make it a chili bar for a great party offering.

 - 1 green pepper diced